-For many reasons, you may have a website, a blog or an eCommerce website that uses an SSL certificate and show the famous error message:
+For many reasons, you may have a website, a blog, or an eCommerce website that uses an SSL certificate and shows the famous error message:

 this website does not supply ownership information